-If the local church is the hope of the world…then we need more local churches.
+If the local church is the hope of the world…then we need more local churches that are purpose driven churches.

 As I write this, I’m a couple of hours away from teaching a lab at Saddleback Church’s Hope Renewed conference on Planting Purpose Driven Churches.
 I’m a huge believer in the power of church planting for extending the reach of God’s kingdom throughout the world.